infor-cloud/acme-corp-extensions/README.md

 ## Introduction
 This repository is a sample repository for Acme Corp XtendM3 Extensions.
 The idea is to keep all customer's extension in one repository and collaborate to create, maintain and update Extensions in a central repository and move to customer's environment when needed.

-This let's the developers to work with keeping track of modifications to the extensions as well as a big advantage of being able to build, test and run them locally with a mocked M3 environment and create unit test cases to ensure the quality of the developed extensions
+This lets the developers to work with keeping track of modifications to the extensions as well as a big advantage of being able to build, test and run them locally with a mocked M3 environment and create unit test cases to ensure the quality of the developed extensions

 ## Setup
 The project is a standard Maven project using Mockito and JUnit 4.
 The source directory structure is similiar to any other Maven directory structure except for the Groovy source roots like below